 The Service Provider will demonstrate leadership in carrying out their responsibilities as a lead agency.
-The Service Provider will carry out work in the five functional areas of leadership, planning, service delivery and program alignment, performance management, and financial management.
+The Service Provider will carry out work in the four functional areas of leadership, planning, service delivery and program alignment and performance management.

 The objectives of this program are to support lead agencies in their progress towards creation of an effective and efficient CYMH service system.